garrandall/popular-music-data/tracks/you-rock-my-world-michael-jackson.md

 And I'll be all you'll need

-Oh, oh, oh, oh, ooh, it feels so right (Girl)
+Oh, oh, oh, oh, oh, it feels so right (Girl)
-I've searched for the perfect love all my life (All my life) Oh, oh, oh, oh, ooh, it feels like I (Like I)
+I've searched for the perfect love all my life (All my life) Oh, oh, oh, oh, oh, it feels like I (Like I)
 Have finally found her perfect love is mine (See)
 And I finally found, come on, girl